-In the first half of the class, you will deliver a 5-minute presentation that introduces the topic of your research paper, identifies your research question and theoretical approach, and presents an early thesis for your final paper.
-Your classmates will ask questions and provide initial feedback and recommendations for ways forward.
+In the first half of the class, you will deliver a 5-minute presentation that introduces the topic of your research paper, identifies your research question and theoretical approach,

 In the second half of the class, you will be paired with your "peer reviewer" to discuss in greater depth your paper, what additional questions you should be asking, thinking about the scope of your paper, etc. Your research partner will share their peer review with you, and you will use this class to plan the way forward in your research.